laure-sterne/foodTaCagoule/README.md

 # Food Ta Cagoule

-This collective projet is about a website which purpose some recipes according to moment of the day. ☀
+This collective project is about a website which purpose some recipes according to moment of the day. ☀

 ## Tech Stack